A Relaxed Localized Trust-Region Reduced Basis Approach for Optimization of Multiscale Problems: Optimization of multiscale problems based on the TSRBLOD

-The computation of the above-explained estimators can be offline-online decomposed with a numerically stable procedure, which has carefully been explained in~\cite{tsrblod}.
-However, while the additional orthonormalization of the residual terms of Stage~1 is necessary for the Stage~2 residual, the additional expenses for stabilizing the Stage 2 residual is not strictly needed in our approach.
-Indeed, concerning the overall cost of the TR-LRB algorithm, we omit the offline-online decomposition of Stage 2 entirely and instead compute the residual and its Riesz-representative whenever needed, cf.~\cref{sec:pseudo-code}.
+The computation of the above-derived estimators can be offline-online decomposed with a numerically stable procedure, see~\cite{tsrblod} for the primal equation.
+However, while the additional orthonormalization of the residual terms of Stage~1 is necessary for the Stage~2 residual, the additional expenses for stabilizing the Stage 2 residual are not strictly needed in our approach.
+Indeed, concerning the overall cost of the TR-TSRBLOD algorithm, we omit the offline-online decomposition of Stage 2 entirely and instead compute the residual and its Riesz-representative whenever needed, cf.~\cref{sec:pseudo-code}.